-FFT_test.m: This Matlab program generates data and twiddle factors in the floating point format expected by the core (see Data format).
-The FFT core data and the twiddle factors are saved in an ASCII format respectively in the 'fftcore_data_in.txt' and 'fftcore_twiddle.txt' files.
-A third file, 'fftcore_parmaters.txt', contains the parameters for the FFT core simulation.
+FFT_test.m : This Matlab program generates data and twiddle factors in the floating point format expected by the core (see Data format).
+The data to be input to the FFT core and the twiddle factors are saved in a text format respectively in the 'fftcore_data_in.txt' and 'fftcore_twiddle.txt' files.